Corporate Portraits Photography

 - I portrayed the scenographer as someone who loves theatricality.

-- Yoga instructor – Interesting, I had an inconvenience in Belgrade Waterfront because a security worker approached us and forbade taking pictures of shots showing objects – buildings.
-We took photos in a home atmosphere with which I wanted to evoke that “yoga” energy, or call it whatever you want – I don’t know anything about yoga.
-I used spotlights and added colored foil because I know there are colors that we “transmit” through the energy and I know it has to do with yoga.
+- Yoga instructor – We took photos in a home atmosphere with which I wanted to evoke that “yoga” energy.
+I used spotlights and added colored foil because I know there are colors that we “transmit” through the energy.
+I don’t know much about it in detail, but I liked the darker coloring enhanced by the colored lighting.

 - The developer is in the last photo in the series.
 Imagine a programmer who has never taken professional photos!
 Well, it was a phenomenal experience – I’m proud of the result of this photo shooting.